Amber Rudd: Unlawful detention and deportation of asylum seekers

 In August 2017, an emergency High Court hearing was held to examine Rudd's four-week delay in releasing an asylum seeker, who had been tortured in a Libyan prison, from a British detention centre.
 Concern was expressed that the Home Secretary failed to provide a satisfactory explanation for the delay in releasing the man from detention.
 Rudd also failed to provide a barrister for this proceeding and was instead represented by a government solicitor, a move which the presiding judge described as "inconceivable".

 In September 2017, The Guardian reported that Rudd had authorised the deportation of Samim Bigzad to Kabul, in breach of an earlier ruling banning her from doing so owing to the ongoing threat to his life from the Taliban.
 A High Court Judge found Rudd to be in contempt of court on three counts, after she ignored orders to return him to the UK.
 Bigzad was later returned to London.

 Comments about Diane Abbott

 In a radio interview in March 2019, Amber Rudd attacked racist and misogynistic attacks against then Shadow Home Secretary Diane Abbott claiming that online abuse "definitely is worse if you're a woman, it's worst of all if you're a coloured woman" and "I know that Diane Abbott gets a huge amount of abuse, that's something we need to call out."
 Rudd was the target of criticism for her use of the term "coloured" instead of "woman of colour".
 Responding in a tweet, Abbott said the term was "an outdated, offensive and revealing choice of words".
 Rudd apologised for the remarks, calling it "clumsy language".
-However, footballer John Barnes defended Rudd, saying that she had been taken out of context and that she should have been praised for defending Abbott.